riceissa/issarice.com/wiki/malaria-notes.md

 > The details are provided by Yakob, Dunning and Yan (2011).
 They conclude that
 > the most effective strategy is to treat as many houses as possible with bed
-> nets and the remainder with IRS.
-It is not recommended to use both together.
+> nets and the remainder with IRS. *It is not recommended to use both
-> They act antagonistically.
-This recommendation comes after a rigorous testing
+> together*.
+They act antagonistically.
+This recommendation comes after a
-> experience of treating houses with combinations of IRS and INT in a
+> rigorous testing experience of treating houses with combinations of IRS and
-> controlled setting.
-Hopefully WHO and country officials will take note.
-It is
+> INT in a controlled setting.
+Hopefully WHO and country officials will take
-> also interesting to note that IRS has not been used in any of the countries
+> note.
+It is also interesting to note that IRS has not been used in any of the
-> with an epidemic of malaria as judged by the number of cases or deaths per
+> countries with an epidemic of malaria as judged by the number of cases or
-> annum.
+> deaths per annum.

 # Malaria FAQs